aneasystone/weekly-practice/library/topics/AIGC.md

 * [SkyPilot](https://github.com/skypilot-org/skypilot) - Run LLMs, AI, and Batch jobs on any cloud
 * [llamafile](https://simonwillison.net/2023/Nov/29/llamafile/) - the new best way to run a LLM on your own computer
 * [Replicate](https://replicate.com/) - Run AI with an API.
+* [Jan](https://github.com/janhq/jan) - an open source alternative to ChatGPT that runs 100% offline on your computer

 ### 模型训练 & 微调